nyh3/tp/docs/DeveloperGuide.md

 **API:** [`InvalidInputFormatException.java`](https://github.com/AY2324S2-CS2113-W13-3/tp/blob/master/src/main/java/exceptions/InvalidInputFormatException.java)

+How `Exceptions` work:
-Throws an error message when the user enters an input that has the wrong format and the user will be informed about their wrong format
+1. Throws an error message when the user enters an input that has the wrong format and the user will be informed about their wrong format.
+2. Takes in an error message when thrown that can be printed.

-#### Usages
+#### Diagrams
-This exception is thrown in addExpenditure()

 ## Implementation